Are you new parents in the early postpartum period?

-Help us contribute to research on how couples manage pain in the postpartum period.
+Help us contribute to research on how couples manage discomfort or pain in the postpartum period.

-Pain during sexual intercourse or other penetrative sexual activities is common after giving birth.
-We aim to learn how couples cope with this kind of pain together early in the postpartum period so that we can develop better treatments and help other new parents manage this common occurrence together.
+Discomfort or pain during sexual intercourse or other penetrative sexual activities is common after giving birth.
+We aim to learn how couples cope with this kind of discomfort together early in the postpartum period so that we can develop better treatments and help other new parents manage this common occurrence together.

 We are seeking BOTH members of couples who are first-time parents to fill out a series of confidential online surveys (approximately 10-12 min).
 Partners will complete separate online questionnaires at 3 and 6 months postpartum.

 Couples can participate if: